nxnikolaos/calculator/README.md

 # calculator
-Calculator using JS, CSS, HTML
+Calculator using JS, CSS, HTML for the Odin Project